Engaging the Moral Imagination: An Interview With Laurel Borisenko

 Laurel has spent the past 15 years working in humanitarian aid and peace-building with both the United Nations and faith-based NGOs, primarily in sub-Saharan Africa.
 Her PhD research in Zimbabwe, Kenya, and Uganda examined how communities that have undergone violent conflict have used the arts (specifically theatre) to move toward healing and reconciliation.

-Laurel is teaching The Moral Imagination: Peace-building & the Arts at Regent this summer, July 27–29.
+Laurel is teaching The Moral Imagination: Peace-building & the Arts at Regent Summer Programs, July 29–August 2, 2019.

 I understand you have worked extensively in humanitarian initiatives throughout Africa.
 What led you to integrate your humanitarian work with the arts?